tiagoporto/setting-up-sublime-text/README.md

     "detect_indentation": false,

     // Disables horizontal scrolling if enabled.
-    // May be set to true, false, or "auto", where it will be disabled for
+    // May be set to true, false, or 'auto', where it will be disabled for
     // source code, and otherwise enabled.
     "word_wrap": true,

     // Controls how the indent guides are drawn, valid options are
-    // "draw_normal" and "draw_active". draw_active will draw the indent
+    // 'draw_normal' and 'draw_active'. draw_active will draw the indent
     // guides containing the caret in a different color.
     "indent_guide_options":
         [